codetriplett/reformulator/README.md

 #### (string -or- number -or- boolean) < (string -or- number -or- boolean)
 This will perform a simple 'less than' check.
 #### (object -or- array) < (object -or- array)
-(TODO) This will fully compare the properties of the two objects to determine if the value to its right contains at least all the same properties as the one to its left and those values are the same between the two.
+This will fully compare the properties of the two objects to determine if the value to its right contains at least all the same properties as the one to its left and those values are the same between the two.

 ### > (Precedence: 2)
 This will keep the value to its left if the following condition passes.
 #### (string -or- number -or- boolean) > (string -or- number -or- boolean)
 This will perform a simple 'greater than' check.
 #### (object -or- array) > (object -or- array)
-(TODO) This will fully compare the properties of the two objects to determine if the value to its left contains at least all the same properties as the one to its right and those values are the same between the two.
+This will fully compare the properties of the two objects to determine if the value to its left contains at least all the same properties as the one to its right and those values are the same between the two.

 ### # (Precedence: 3)
 #### (number) # (number)